 What Is A French Press Used For?

-French Press is used for making rich-tasting coffee by allowing the natural aromatic oils from the coffee to imbue your brew with tons of flavour.
+French Press is used for making rich-tasting coffee by allowing the natural aromatic oils from the coffee to imbue your brew with tons of flavor.

 Pressed coffee is a meditative way of making coffee by giving you more control over the quality of your brew.

-Micro grounds allowed through the mesh filter boost the brew flavour even further, giving it a greater sense of fullness (3).
+Micro grounds allowed through the mesh filter boost the brew flavor even further, giving it a greater sense of fullness (3).

 How Does A French Press Work?

 French Press works by way of immersion brewing.
 This involves submerging the coffee grounds to steep in hot water for several minutes and then plunging them down to separate the resulting brew from the remaining grounds.
 Learning how to prepare French Press coffee properly is key to avoiding burning your coffee or taking the plunge too early.
 Alternatively, other coffee brewing methods are available if you want to try less of a hands-on brewing experience.

 Here’s where we compared the coffee press with other coffee brewer types: